yuvalherziger/anonymongo/README.md

   -h, --help                             help for anonymongo -o, --outputFile string                Write output to file instead of stdout -z, --redact-field-names stringArray   [EXPERIMENTAL] Specify namespaces whose field names should be redacted in
                                          addition to their values.
-The structure is either a namespace; e.g., 'dbName.collName'
-  -b, --redactBooleans                   Redact boolean values to false -i, --redactIPs                        Redact network locations to 255.255.255.255:65535 -n, --redactNumbers                    Redact numeric values to 0
+The structure is a namespace; e.g., 'dbName.collName' -b, --redactBooleans                   Redact boolean values to false -i, --redactIPs                        Redact network locations to 255.255.255.255:65535 -n, --redactNumbers                    Redact numeric values to 0